 Child Welfare Information Gateway provides resources for building parental resiliency.

 * Bancroft L, Silberman J., The Batterer as Parent.
 2002 Sage Publications, Thousand Oaks, California

 Building Resiliency in Children Exposed to Family Violence

-Tips for advocates working with children exposed to domestic violence and what you can do to support them and the survivor parent.
+Tips for advocates working with children exposed to domestic violence explains what you can do to support them and the survivor parent.

-Honor Our Voices – an online learning module that provides the opportunity to see domestic violence through the eyes and voices of children.
+Honor Our Voices is an online learning module that provides the opportunity to see domestic violence through the eyes of children.
 This website also has a practice guide for advocates when responding to children exposed to domestic violence.

-National Center Traumatic Stress Network – resources on how the trauma of domestic violence affects children and how advocates can provide intervention:
+National Center Traumatic Stress Network provides resources on how the trauma of domestic violence affects children and how advocates can provide intervention: